Coheed and Cambria: Vaxis – Act III: The Father of Make Believe (2024–present)

 On July 12, 2024, the band premiered a new song, "Blind Side Sonny", on tour.
 They released a music video for the song on October 2, 2024.
 On November 20, the band revealed the title of their eleventh studio album, Vaxis – Act III: The Father of Make Believe, the full tracklisting, and second single, "Searching for Tomorrow", along with a release date of March 14, 2025.
 On December 9, 2024, the band announced the Infinite Arc Tour with Mastodon and Periphery.
 On January 14, 2025, the band released the single "Someone Who Can" and announced a second leg to their 2025 tour with Taking Back Sunday and Foxing.
 On June 3, 2025, the band announced the Welcome to Forever Tour, a UK and European tour with Haken.

 On September 10, 2025, the band announced a deluxe edition of Vaxis – Act III, called the New Entities Edition, with four new tracks that was released on October 3, 2025.
+In February 2026, the band was confirmed to be on the roster for the Louder Than Life festival taking place in Louisville in September.